ColeMcGregor/Magic-Item-Database/LiamIndex/README.md

 It supports data import from CSV/XLSX files, enrichment via the Reddit API (for descriptions/images), and flexible querying/generation based on rarity, type, attunement, and budget rules.

+It has a scraping program that grabs information about an item through a combination of a link and a Reddit Developer account using PRAW, reddits API.
+Can grab item description and item image.

 ---

 ## Features